Rishi-Solanki07/GEM-Tender-Document-Downloader/README.md

 - Each tender has a unique reference ID.
 - If a winner bidder name exists on GEM, the document should be downloadable as a PDF.
 - If the reference ID is invalid or GEM has not uploaded the document, this method cannot work.

+## Limitations
+- **Captcha solving**: OCR may misread text; retries increase processing time.
+- **Winner bidder availability**: If GEM has not uploaded the document, it cannot be downloaded.
+- **Reference ID validity**: Incorrect IDs will always fail.
+- **Default PDF viewer**: Hyperlinks open PDFs in your system’s default app.
+To use Microsoft Edge, set Edge as the default PDF viewer in Windows settings.

 [Presentation for more details](https://drive.google.com/file/d/1f8yoK-Sas3PNsCIJRsyIhFy0Iqh2GM_T/view?usp=sharing)